nakiradu77/rust-portfolio/README.md

         uses: actions/deploy-pages@v4
 ```

-Once this file is committed to your `main` branch, GitHub will automatically build your site and host it at `https:/nakiradu77.github.io/rust-portfolio/`.
+Once this file is committed to your `trunk` branch, GitHub will automatically build your site and host it at `https:/nakiradu77.github.io/rust-portfolio/`.

 ## Local Development